sinclairzx81/sidewinder/libs/mongo/readme.md

 ## Overview

-This package provides a type safe layer over the [official mongodb driver](https://www.npmjs.com/package/mongodb) package for NodeJS.
-It enables document models to be created with Sidewinder Contract types with each document strictly data checked via JSON schema prior to writing to MongoDB.
+This package provides a thin type safe layer over the [official mongodb driver](https://www.npmjs.com/package/mongodb) package for NodeJS.
+It enables document models to be created with Sidewinder Types with each document strictly data checked via JSON schema prior to writing to MongoDB.
 In addition, this package provides automatic `ObjectId` and binary data encode and decode to and from MongoDB.
 This allows applications to treat Mongo identifiers as validated hex strings and Mongo `Binary` objects as `Uint8Array`.

 License MIT